Types of Forex Accounts

 Every trade has a cost.
 The difference between account types is whether that cost is visible or embedded.

 Spread-only accounts fold the broker’s margin into the price difference between the buy and sell side.
 The spread might be 1.5 pips on EUR/USD.
-That cost is taken before the trade has moved a single pip in your favour.
+That cost is taken before the trade becomes profitable in your favour.

 Raw spread accounts charge near-zero spreads but add an explicit commission per lot traded.
 The commission might be $7 per standard lot round trip.
 The total cost is often lower for active traders, but the separate charge requires traders to factor it into their break-even calculation on every trade.